 Maths and English are taught in discrete units and are designed to teach the knowledge and skills that lead to strong conceptual understanding.
 Maths is taught using the concrete-pictorial-abstract (CPA) approach, where children are introduced to mathematical concepts through manipulatives, which lead on to structured visual diagrams and eventually leading to generalised mathematical principles in the abstract phase.
 At each stage children are expected to reason about patterns and regularities they find.
-Please see the CPA guidance below from our local Maths Hub.
+Please see below our calculation policy.

 English is taught using the Talk4Writing approach which is widely used in primary schools.
 It begins with children reading high quality texts and learning the features of those texts.
 Children then develop their own writing by using the genre features and grammatical structures they learned from the text.
 This leads to children independently writing well-structured and exciting literature.
 For more on the Talk4Writing approach please visit their website: http://www.talk4writing.co.uk/.